 History of Ingersoll Watches

 The Ingersoll Watch Company originally came from a mail order business (R H Ingersoll & Bro) and started in New York City in 1882.
-The company initially sold low-cost items such as rubber stamps.
+It did not sell watches immediately.
+Rather what they have are rubber stamps and other similar low-cost products.

 However, 21-year old Robert Hawley Ingersoll and his brother Charles Henry recognized the need for an inexpensive watch.
 They wanted a watch that’s affordable for almost everyone, one that can be sold for around a dollar.